mflagel/asdf_multiplat/README.md

 ============
 Hexmap
 ------------
-My current focus.
-This will eventually be a program to render (and eventually edit) hexagon grids.
-My intent is to have a decent tool for creating hexagon tile maps for use in tabletop RPGs, but the underlying code will be useful for anything that uses tiled hexagons.
+My current focus, 'Hexmap' is a program to render and edit hexagon hexagon tilemaps.
+My intent is to have a useful tool for creating maps for use in tabletop RPGs, but the underlying code will be useful for anything that uses tiled hexagons.

+Hexmap uses Qt for a cross-platform user interface, and is currently being developed on Windows and Linux (Mint/Ubuntu)

 GURPS Track